AVG vs. Malwarebytes 2025: AVG Comes Out on Top

 Customer support options Knowledge base articles, support tickets, phone support, social media, live chat Knowledge base articles, support tickets, product guides, automated chat

 The interfaces for both were easy to use, and the scanning worked without any issues.
-With Malwarebytes, the full scan option only works for Windows, so we had to use the quick scan on our Mac.
+Since Malwarebytes' full scan option is exclusive to Windows, we had to use the quick scan on our Mac.

-We ran a deep scan using AVG on our MacBook and were pleased with the speed, and it had no noticeable impact on the device’s performance.
+We ran a deep scan using AVG on our MacBook and were pleased with the speed, which had no noticeable impact on the device’s performance.
 It scanned over one million files in just over 13 minutes.

 The customer support options couldn’t be further apart, though.
-AVG gives you a host of options to pursue if you need assistance.
-The chat feature is live, so you can communicate with a person, not an automated chatbot like the one Malwarebytes offers.
-You can also choose to purchase Premium Tech Support that covers both AVG and non-AVG issues and costs $79.00–$119.00/per call or $199/yr.
+AVG provides a range of options to consider if you need assistance.
+The chat feature is live, allowing you to communicate directly with a person, rather than an automated chatbot like the one Malwarebytes offers.
+You can also choose to purchase Premium Tech Support, which covers both AVG and non-AVG issues, for $79.00–$119.00 per call or $199/yr.

-The other option AVG has for customer support is social media.
+AVG also offers another option for customer support through social media.
 If you’d like, you can reach out to its customer service team on Facebook or Twitter.
-The caveat we’d like to mention is when we used the customer support phone number, we didn’t have great success with the representative.
-She was friendly and tried to be helpful, but wasn’t able to explain why we were missing a firewall.
+The caveat we’d like to mention is that when we used the customer support phone number, we didn’t have great success with the representative.
+She was friendly and tried to be helpful, but couldn’t explain why we were missing a firewall.

 Winner: AVG wins as it has more customer support options.
 The compatibility is almost equal, and both interfaces are easy to use, but we would like to see more functionality for macOS from Malwarebytes.